- FRITZ!Box 7590

 Note:Refer to the manufacturer of the wireless router for information on setting it up; for example, consult the manual.

 - If the wireless router can provide the 2.4 GHz and the 5 GHz frequency bands at the same time:

 - Enable the 2.4 GHz and the 5 GHz frequency band on the wireless router:

 - If the wireless router can automatically steer the wireless devices connected to it into the ideal frequency band ("band steering"), enable the corresponding option.

-- In the wireless router, configure channels in the 2.4 GHz and 5 GHz frequency bands with as little interference as possible.
+- If possible, configure Wi-Fi channels without interference in both the 2.4 GHz and 5 GHz frequency bands in the wireless router.
 If you can configure the wireless router so that it automatically selects the best Wi-Fi channel settings, enable this option.

-- Configure the wireless router so that its Wi-Fi is transmitted at full power.
+- Configure the wireless router so that its Wi-Fi transmits at maximum power.